dumux/dumux/doc/styleguide.md

     //! \todo Please doc me!
     ```

-* We use Doxygen to generate documentation from the source code
+* We use Doxygen to generate documentation from the source code.
+Detailed instructions can be found [here](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux/blob/master/dox/doxygen/README.md).

     ```c++
     int lineOfCode = 1; // Short comment on line of code 1 that will _not_ show in doxygen